-Cognitive Behavioural Therapy, which is sometimes called CBT therapy, is one of the psychology tools that can be used to combat the impact of anxiety, depression and a host of other problem areas that clients typically find themselves struggling with.
+Cognitive Behavioural Therapy, which is sometimes called CBT therapy, is one of the psychology modalities that can be used to combat the impact of anxiety, depression and a host of other problem areas that clients typically find themselves struggling with.
 Cognitive Behavioural Therapy is a short term behaviour therapy that is designed to help people understand what emotions and thoughts are associated with their symptoms and how to change those emotions and thoughts to alleviate their symptoms.
 CBT is often used in conjunction with other longer term and short-term therapies especially here at Psych Company.

-CBT for depression and anxiety have been proven to be as effective as medication in some cases which means that CBT is a good option for people who want relief from their depression and anxiety but are hesitant to take medication or find that medications don’t work for them.
-CBT for anxiety and CBT for depression use similar approaches to help people understand that they can control their reaction to negative thoughts and triggers.
+CBT for depression and anxiety have been proven to be as effective as medication in some cases which means that CBT is a good option for people who want relief from their depression and anxiety but are hesitant to take medication or find that medications do not work for them.
+CBT for anxiety and CBT for depression both use similar approaches to help people understand that they can control their reaction to negative thoughts and triggers.
 It helps clients realize that they can take control of their depression and anxiety symptoms.

 How CBT Works

-Unlike other types of talk therapy CBT is designed to a limited term therapy that usually lasts between six and ten months.
+Unlike other types of talk therapy CBT is designed sometimes designed as limited term therapy that usually lasts between six and ten months.
 Here at Psych Company we combine it with an array of other therapy approaches as we find this helps clients get the best results and because we find that a 1 size fits all approach to different clients and client issues doesn’t help clients get the best results.
 In CBT the focus of the therapy is on a specific problem or symptom.
 Together the person and the therapist work to uncover the automatic thoughts and feelings that the person has which are contributing to that particular symptom or problem.
-Then together the individual and the therapist work to change the dysfunctional thought to a positive thought which can get rid of the symptom and change the way that the person responds to negative thoughts.
+Then together the individual and the therapist work to change the dysfunctional thought to a more positive thought which can get rid of the symptom and change the way that the person responds to negative thoughts.